-Another good spark plug from ACDelco, with a 100,000-mile limited warranty.
-It features an iridium tipped center electrode and tapered cut ground electrode.
+Another best spark plug from ACDelco, with a 100,000-mile limited warranty.
+It features an iridium-tipped center electrode and tapered cut ground electrode.
 The special design is efficient in increasing the electric field strength at the gap, reducing voltage requirements, and hence improving acceleration, power, and fuel economy.

 - Tapered ground electrode

 Costing only the price of a copper spark plug when buying a pack of 4, the NGK 7090 was the best platinum spark plug available on the market until recently and is still one of the best selling platinum spark plugs.
 This one is known to improve fuel economy and the power of older cars, and the corrugated ribs and specially designed insulator nose prevent most of the common spark plug issues.

 An incredible platinum spark plug at the price of a premium copper spark plug, the Bosch 4309 uses surface air-gap firing technology which provides multiple spark paths and hence a better fuel economy and acceleration.
 It comes in a pack of 4 and usually gives two times longer service life than the copper spark plugs.

 If you are in search of the best spark plug made of platinum for your performance car, the NGK 3199 should be your choice.
 Perfectly designed for reducing voltage dependency on the ignition system, this platinum spark plug has multi-ground electrodes, copper core, corrugated ribs, and triple interior seal.

 - Alumina silicate ceramic insulator